… as a sociologist in 2023

 8. Article with Loes van Rijsewijk and Christian Steglich in Developmental Psychology: Who Helps Whom?

-9. Chapter in new handbook of Dutch and Flemish sociologists of education.
+9. Chapter in the new handbook of Dutch and Flemish sociologists of education.

-10. Proud of colleague Ben Feringa (Nobel Prize for Chemistry) and, as former draughts player, of student Roel Boomstra (world champion draughts).
+10. Proud of colleague Ben Feringa (Nobel Prize in Chemistry) and, as former draughts player, of student Roel Boomstra (world champion in draughts).

 … as a sociologist in 2015